 There are two methods that you can use for this.
 Go through them both and choose the method that’s easier for you to follow.

 In the second method, we will enable ActiveX by adding it as a Chrome extension.
-First, you’ll have to download and install the plug-in externally.
+First, you’ll have to download and install the extension from the Chrome Web Store.

 Enabling ActiveX on Mozilla Firefox

 When it comes to Mozilla Firefox, this process is similar.

 - Download the ActiveX plug-in for Mozilla here.

 - Install the plug-in after you’ve downloaded it by clicking on its icon and following instructions.